 However, that last vulnerability was part of a proprietary binary blob for controlling the Qualcomm LTE chipset, only patchable by Samsung themselves.
 It took a while for the Samsung updates to roll out, and then I got distracted for a while, but I finally downloaded my firmware.
 The package I've used is "G900IDVU1CPH3", which seems to be compatible at least with the three NZ-based carriers, as well as all the Australian carriers.

 There are a couple little issues with the firmware upgrade, easily fixed if you know how.
 I'm going to assume you know exactly how to do everything without help.
 I'm sure you're pleased.

 In particular, the version of Heimdall in the Debian Sid repositories (1.4.1-2) doesn't quite work with the SGS5.
 It appears other people have had similar problems.

-The beginning of fix for me came from turboyz on Github, at the bottom of this post: https://github.com/Benjamin-Dobell/Heimdall/issues/348; however, he's manually made a couple changes to BridgeManager.cpp, which appear to be no longer necessary.
+The beginning of fix for me came from turboyz on Github, at the bottom of this post: (Edit 2020-04-12: GitHub Issue 348 from https://github.com/Benjamin-Dobell/Heimdall/ has been deleted); however, he's manually made a couple changes to BridgeManager.cpp, which appear to be no longer necessary.
 We can simply build it from source:

 sudo apt-get install build-essential cmake zlib1g-dev libusb-1.0-0-dev git git clone https://github.com/Benjamin-Dobell/Heimdall.git cd Heimdall # OPTIONAL: Remove the `if(NOT DISABLE_FRONTEND)` codeblock at the end of Heimdall/CMakeLists.txt # I believe this just saves time compiling the GUI mkdir build && cd build cmake -DCMAKE_BUILD_TYPE=Release .. make cd bin